 Spanish-American Loan Fund-Establishment of and additions to this loan fund are made by residents of the region who are of Spanish descent.
 Loans are made to students of Spanish descent who are needy and of high scholastic standing.
 The fund is administered by a faculty committee.

-Women's Auxiliary-This loan fund was established by the Women's Auxiliary for Texas Western College.
+Women's Auxiliary - This loan fund was established by the Women's Auxiliary for Texas Western College.
 Emergency loans are made to needy students of high scholastic standing.
 The fund is administered by a faculty committee.
-For information concerning the terms of this loan fund, consult the Business Manager.
+For information concerning the terms of this loan fund consult the Business Manager.

-Leah Gordon Memorial-Established by Mrs. Bernice Gordon Schwartz, in memory of her mother.
-Loans from this fund are to be made to worthy junior and senior students who desire to make nurning a career and shall be limited to actual amount of required tuition and fees.
+Leah Cordon Memorial - Established by Mrs. Bernice Cordon Schwartz, in memory of her mother.
+Loans from this fund are to be made to worthy students who desire to make nursing a carcer and shall be limited to actual amount of required tuition and fees.